Omkar-0405/shiken/README.md

 ## Overview
 This repository (- exam or test in Japanese) is the frontend for all the modules of Exam software of RAIT.
-It repository represents the client side code consuming API Endpoints from https://github.com/Rosh9532/shiken for building Exam software project.
+It  represents the client side code consuming API Endpoints from https://github.com/Rosh9532/shiken for building Exam software project.

 ## About